 Regardless is your venture is established or it’s just finding its feet, the business can still apply for a PDQ Cash Advance.
 This is a quicker process than access to applying for a quick business loan.
 A quick turn around can be completed within 2 to 5 days should you need funding quickly.
 This funding product is a fantastic alternative to any pub loans on the market today.

 Brewery Loan Alternative

 Like to know more about an alternative form of business funding for your public house or bar?
-Our brewery loan alternative funding starts at 7%.
+Our brewery micro business loan alternative funding starts at 7%.
 Interested to know more?
 Simply complete the online enquiry from and one of the hospitality funding team will contact you to discuss your needs.
 An increasing amount of clubs are taking out brewery and banks loans in the modern era.
 However, before doing so it is always best to compare the cost of borrowing from a brewery or bank very carefully.
 This will help to ensure that club owners are benefiting in the best way possible.

 There are advantages to borrowing from breweries as they are typically for more familiar with the needs of a club and will therefore often lend larger sums of money than a bank would; they can spot potential and look to advance upon it.
 Additionally, loans from breweries are normally interest free and capital repayments may well only be taken from future bonuses or discounts, providing certain barrelage quotas are continued to be met.
 Although, you should still be aware that agreeing to deals with unrealistic targets could land you in further financial trouble, so have your wits about you and seek out an agreement with achievable targets for your business.